elunna/hackem/hackem_changelog.md

     - When the BoT has 0 charges, it is safe to put in a Bag of Holding.
     - Adjusted BoT #tip behavior - it stops when it reaches a non-monster effect.
       (This is a compromize between BoT behavior between UnNethack and Evil.)
+    - Putting blessed and uncursed scrolls of charging into a bag of tricks charges it.
 - [x] Unicorn horns:
     - no longer cure attribute loss;
     - they can now be wielded in one hand.